MicrosoftDocs/azure-devops-docs/docs/repos/git/ignore-files.md

 As soon as you modify a `.gitignore` file, Git updates the list of files that it ignores.

 > [!NOTE]
-> Windows users must use a forward slash path separator in a `.gitignore` file instead of a backslash.
+> Windows users must use a forward slash as a path separator in a `.gitignore` file, instead of using a backslash.
 All users must add a trailing `/` when specifying a folder.

 ### Use a global .gitignore file